mgechev/blog.mgechev.com/content/post/2013-08-30-vnc-javascript-nodejs.md

 cd node-png
 node-gyp configure build{{< / highlight >}}

-and that was all&#8230;Now we can start creating our server.
+and that was all...Now we can start creating our server.
-Let&#8217;s include all the required modules and initialize an array which will contains all the connected clients.
-Create a file called &#8220;server.js&#8221; in your project base directory and add the following content in it:
+Let’s include all the required modules and initialize an array which will contains all the connected clients.
+Create a file called “server.js” in your project base directory and add the following content in it:

 {{< highlight javascript >}}var rfb = require('rfb2'),
     socketio = require('socket.io').listen(8091, { log: false }),